jameycribbs/hare/README.md

 #### Associations

 You can create associations (similar to "belongs_to" in Rails, but with less features).
-For example, you would create another table called "relationships" with the fields "id" and "type" (i.e. "Spouse", "Sister", "Co-worker", etc.).
+For example, you could create another table called "relationships" with the fields "id" and "type" (i.e. "Spouse", "Sister", "Co-worker", etc.).
 Next, you would add a "relationship_id" field to the contacts table and you would also add an embeded Relationship struct.
-Finally, in the Contact models "AfterFind" method, which is automatically called by Hare everytime the "Find" method is executed, you would add code to look-up the associated relationship and populate an embedded Relationship struct.
+Finally, in the Contact models "AfterFind" method, which is automatically called by Hare everytime the "Find" method is executed, you would add code to look-up the associated relationship and populate the embedded Relationship struct.
 Take a look at the crud.go file in the "examples" directory for an example of how this is done.

 You can also mimic a "has_many" association, using a similar technique.
-Take a look at the crud example for how to do that.
+Take a look at the files in the examples directory for how to do that.

 #### Database Administration

 There are also built-in methods you can run against the database to create a new table or delete an existing table.
+Take a look at the examples/dbadmin/dbadmin.go file for examples of how these can be used.

+When Hare updates an existing record, if the changed record datat length is shorter than the old data, it will overwrite the old data and pad the extra space on the line with all "X"s.

+When Hare updates an existing record, if the changed record data is longer than the old data, it will write the changed record to the end of the file and overwrite the old record with all "X"s.
+Similarly, when it deletes a record, it simply overwrites the record with all "X"s.

+Eventually, you will want to remove these obsolete records.
+For an example of how to do this, take a look at the examples/dbadmin/compact.go file.

 ## Features